"Stoutland isn't hurt, and it doesn't have any serious illness. It's just that Stout—" [door slams shut before she can finish her sentence]

 - In Chicken Run, although the human characters are planning a mass slaughter of the chickens, they never, ever say they are going to kill them.
 The chickens, however, use not only "kill" but also "die," "death," and even "suicide."
 Lampshaded by Rocky after he tries and fails to keep such words out of conversation to avoid panic.
 Apparently Americans care more about this trope than British do.

-- Parodied and lampshaded in Bartok the Magnificent, the Big Bad orders her Obliviously Evil Minion to kill the Prince of Russia, but phrases it "Get him out of the way", so he does just that, locking him at the top of the tallest tower in the palace.
+- Parodied and lampshaded in Bartok the Magnificent: The wicked sorceress Ludmilla orders her Obliviously Evil Minion, Vol, to kill Prince Ivan, but phrases it "Get him out of the way", so he does just that, locking him at the top of the tallest tower in the palace.
 When she finds him, the exchange goes like this: